troglobit/finit/README.md

   -c, --create              Create missing paths (and files) as needed -f, --force               Ignore missing files and arguments, never prompt -h, --help                This help text
-  -1, --once                Only one lap in commands like 'top' -p, --plain               Use plain table headings, no ctrl chars -q, --quiet               Silent, only return status of command
+  -j, --json                JSON output in 'status' and 'cond' commands -1, --once                Only one lap in commands like 'top' -p, --plain               Use plain table headings, no ctrl chars -q, --quiet               Silent, only return status of command